Janet Leigh: Career peak and hiatus

 In 1958, Leigh starred as Susan Vargas in the Orson Welles film noir classic Touch of Evil (1958), made at Universal with Charlton Heston – a film with numerous similarities to Alfred Hitchcock's Psycho, which was produced two years later.
 In it, she plays a newlywed tormented in a Mexican border town.
 Leigh would later describe shooting the film as a "great experience" but added: "Universal just couldn't understand it, so they recut it.
 Gone was the undisciplined but brilliant film Orson had made."
 Next, Leigh co-starred in her fourth film with Curtis, The Vikings (1958), produced by and co-starring Kirk Douglas and released in June 1958.
 Distributed by United Artists, the film had one of the most expensive marketing campaigns of the 1950s.
 It was ultimately a blockbuster, grossing over $13 million internationally.
 Leigh's next film, The Perfect Furlough, was released in early 1959, in which she again co-starred with Curtis, playing a psychiatrist lieutenant in Paris.

-1960s

 Leigh and Curtis next co-starred in the Columbia Pictures farce Who Was That Lady? (released in early 1960), in which Leigh portrayed a wife who catches her professor husband (Curtis) cheating on her, triggering a series of mishaps.